TimeOfMaster/Inkdown/example.md

 ## Citations

-Inkdown supports special styling for citations to mimic academic papers.
+Inkdown supports special styling for citations to mimic academic papers [^citation1].
 You can use Markdown-style footnotes for this.
 For example, here's a citation [^citation1].

 Another example of a citation [^citation2].